curv3d/curv/README.rst

 Hardware Requirements
 =====================
 Two platforms are currently supported: Linux and Macintosh.
 I currently test on Ubuntu LTS and MacOS 10.11.
-A Windows 10 port could happen in the future.
+Windows 10 only works with WSL.

 Curv uses OpenGL 3.3.
 The recommended configuration is a GPU made by Intel, AMD or Nvidia,